btoll/benjamintoll.com/content/post/runc.md

 ### The `rootfs`

-To review, a [conventional root filesystem] for Linux operating system (a Unix derivative) will look more or less alike across distributions.
+To review, a [conventional root filesystem] for the Linux operating system (a Unix derivative) will look more or less alike across distributions.

-To see what yours looks like, simply list the root (not the `root` user directory, which is located at `/root`);
+To see what yours looks like, simply list the root (not the `root` user directory, which is located at `/root`):

 ```bash
 $ ls /